 Only four years ago, Boeing and Airbus were in a bitter fight for the largest contract for aerial refuelers to come on the scene for at least a decade.
 All eyes are on Boeing now to make good on its aggressive plan—which also happened to be substantially cheaper than Airbus’s proposal—to deliver 18 KC-46 Pegasus aircraft to the Pentagon in August 2017.
 But with few customers searching for tankers, the rivalry is cooling.
 South Korea hopes to buy four tankers, the first ...

-"Maiden Flight Due Next Year For Boeing Tanker " is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Maiden Flight Due Next Year For Boeing Tanker " is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.